fbac/fbac/resume.md

   - Deep experience with Kubernetes and OpenShift.
     - Creating scalable and resilient architectures with disaster recovery, backup plans, documented day 2 operations, etc.
     - Installing, configuring, managing such platforms and applications on top on that.
-    - Debugging issues of every kind, from malfunctions to performance issues.
+    - Debugging issues of every kind, from application malfunctions, discover bugs at any point (container runtime, apps, OS, etc.) to performance issues.
+  - Knowledgeable in distributed systems theory and consensus algorithms.

 - **Development**
   - My strongest language is golang.
-    - Secondary languages python and C.
+    - Secondary languages are python and C.
-    - Little experienced in java and node.js, and even assembly.
+    - Middle experienced in assembly, node.js and java.
-    - Knowledge in html, javascript, css... sometimes I do some frontend stuff.
+    - Some knowledge in html, javascript, css.
-  - In the near future I plan to start developing in Rust. (soon!)
+  - In the near future I'll develop my Rust skills.
   - Experience with cmake, automake and llvm.
   - Experience debugging with gdb and delve.
-  - In the past, as fun personal projects I've developed my own kernel modules (from the initial hello_world.ko to modules catching keystrokes), some IoT experiments
+  - I've developed my own kernel modules (from the initial hello_world.ko to modules catching keystrokes), and some IoT experiments.
   - Contributed to Kubernetes, OpenShift, openshift-sdn, OpenShift HAProxy Ingress Router and some other repositories.
   - Using git on a daily basis, working with big teams where the git workflow is fine-grained and important to follow.
-  - Strong foundations in algorithms, data structures and computer sciences to achieve better results and more performant applications.
+  - Strong foundations in algorithms and data structures.
+  - Knowledgeable in operating systems theory.
+  - Knowledgeable in low level systems design to achieve optimal performance and low memory footprints in the programs I write.

 - **CI/CD**
-  - Experienced in many tools, such as:
+  - Experienced in CI/CD tools, such as:
     - Github Actions
     - Prow
     - Jenkins